Relationship between education and HIV/AIDS: Infection rate

 In the late 1980s and early 1990s, the introduction of partially accurate information in Sub-Saharan Africa led to a decline in HIV rates among more educated, suggesting they may have the greater cognitive skill required to sift through the various levels of accuracy and mount a more effective response.
 Increased motivation needed to analyze personal risks and behavioural choices were increased by cognitive abilities enhanced by formal education, suggesting a direct correlation.

-A 2018 analysis of data from over 500,000 people in sub-Saharan Africa showed that secondary school completion for women was correlated with a lower likelihood of being HIV positive.
+A 2018 analysis of data from over 500,000 people in Sub-Saharan Africa showed that secondary school completion for women was correlated with a lower likelihood of being HIV positive.
 However, primary school completion alone, without subsequent secondary school completion, is associated with a higher risk of being HIV positive than not completing primary school.
-This finding applies to both men and women.

-A 2018 review of studies on sub-Saharan Africa found evidence that support for girls' and young women's schooling is associated with lower rates of HIV infection.
+A 2018 review of studies conducted in Sub-Saharan Africa found evidence that support for girls' and young women's schooling is associated with lower rates of HIV infection.
 Types of support include cash transfers to families, educational support (such as school fees paid on student's behalf), savings accounts and microcredit, and vocational training.

 HIV test uptake

-In Zambia, a 2018 study of over 15,000 women of childbearing age found a strong correlation between educational attainment and uptake of HIV testing.
+In Zambia, a 2018 study of over 15,000 women of childbearing age found a strong correlation between educational attainment and uptake of HIV/AIDS testing.
 Similar findings were reported in a 2020 study of 2660 women in Ghana.

 Medication efficacy and mortality

-A study of nearly 25,000 European patients who started combined antiretroviral treatment (cART) between 1996-2013 found that patients with fewer years of education had poorer responses to cART and lower survival.
+A study of nearly 25,000 European patients who started combined antiretroviral treatment (cART) between 1996 and 2013 found that patients with fewer years of education had poorer responses to cART and lower survival.

 Critique

 Studies of the effectiveness of HIV education programs often rely on self-reported information about knowledge and behavior, leading to a possible social desirability bias if subjects report what they think the interviewer wants to think.
 Encouraging Kenyan students to write essays on way of protecting oneself against HIV/AIDS led to increased self-reported use of condoms without an increase in self-reported sexual activity.
 There is no evidence to determine whether an increase in condom use by students corresponds to actual reduction in HIV/AIDS.

 Early research in Sub-Saharan Africa identified formal education as a risk factor, with more educated individuals being most likely to be infected.
-By the mid-1990s, education began to shift from risk factor to social vaccine.

 Some studies have found that educational attainment decreases girls' and women's vulnerability to HIV/AIDS, but does not affect or even worsens boys' and men's risk.